AvyFly/parasect/docs/usage_create_menu.rst

 .. literalinclude:: ../tests/assets/generic/menu/meals.yaml
    :language: yaml

+.. _meal-reserved-keywords:

-There are also some reserved keywords for the Meal dictionary:
+There are also some reserved, optional keywords for the Meal dictionary:

+* ``defaults``: Specifies a filepath where the default parameters file is found.
+If it is not absolute, then it is relative to your menu folder.
+This option overrides the *Parsect* default parameters filepath configuration.

 * ``sitl``: Marks the Meal for Simulation-In-The-Loop (SITL) purposes.
 You can select to build SITL or non-SITL Meals with the corresponding argument of the :func:`build <parasect.build>` API function.